akleroy/phangs_imaging_scripts/README.md

 interferometer and total power data, and produce products for distribution.

-It runs in four steps right now:
+It runs in five steps right now:

 1) Download and calibrate the data using the observatory scripts.

 2) Stage the imaging using stage_imaging.py

 3) Image the data using image_data.py

+4) Create final cubes using one of two methods:

+(a) IDL build_cubes.pro

+(b) [under development] process_cubes.py

+These steps convolve to a round beam, primary beam correct, feather, combine multi-part galaxies, and then export final FITS cubes.
+Eventually the two steps will be equivalent and we'll add a third version operating purely using spectral cube and astropy.
+For now the IDL pipeline is most complete.

-4) Create the higher level data products using build_release_v0p6.pro
+5) Create higher level data products using the IDL scripts build_products_7m.pro, build_products_12m.pro.
+These steps build masks, create fixed resolution cubes, and build moment maps and similar products.

+Then potentially compile cubes into a release using the IDL build_release.

+Parts 1-3 and 4b run in CASA.
+Parts 2-4 depend on phangsPipeline.py
+and use the analysisUtils.

-Parts 1-3 run in CASA.
-Parts 2-3 depend on phangsPipeline.py and use the analysisUtils.
-Part 4 runs in IDL with a stop in CASA to feather.
+Parts 4a and 5 run in IDL with a stop during 4a in CASA to feather.

-Email me: leroy.42@osu.edu or otherwise get in touch with questions or suggestions.
+Email leroy.42@osu.edu or otherwise get in touch with questions or suggestions.

 SETUP